 Freelance Writer & Mental Health Advocate

 I cover arts and culture stories, but I write a bit of everything including mental health.
 I've done articles on police brutality, community gardening, an international African pop star, and a young woman living with advanced cancer.
-My bylines are in Bandcamp, The Mighty, The Outline, Shondaland, LA Weekly, VICE, WNYC, and the Atlanta Journal-Constitution, among others.
+My bylines are in Essence, Bandcamp, The Mighty, Shondaland, LA Weekly, VICE, and WNYC, among others.

 I am also the founder of Depressed While Black, an online community sharing mental health stories from an African-American lens.